korymath/dairector/docs/index.md

 5. Joey seeks to correct a character weakness in his friend, Tynan.
 6. Joey achieves success and happiness in a hard undertaking.

 A beautiful five-act play that is well structured with a beginning, middle, and end.

-Now is where it gets interesting.
+Now is where it gets interesting....

 Scenes require something interesting to happen.
 In addition to the context of the scene, the dialog from the human/AI improvisors, we might want a plot device.
 For instance, in Scene 3, the "secret danger" is vague.
 Searching "secret danger" in the TV Tropes database, reveals that the phrase is associated with the game [Jewel Quest](http://tvtropes.org/pmwiki/pmwiki.php/VideoGame/JewelQuest).
 This secret danger is associated with a Trope: [IT BELONGS IN A MUSEUM](http://tvtropes.org/pmwiki/pmwiki.php/Main/ItBelongsInAMuseum)
 Thus Scene 3 becomes more contextualized: